Pravalleka-Jakkereddy/Vehicle-Rentals-using-OOP-Concept/README.md

 The project does not use any frontend or database; all operations are handled through Java classes and runtime memory.
 To enhance the console experience, colored text and blinking messages are used for better readability and user interaction.

-This project demonstrates effective use of core OOP concepts in a simple, terminal-based application
+This project demonstrates effective use of core OOP concepts in a simple, terminal-based application.